humrochagf/wheke/docs/index.md

 ![wheke homepage](img/wheke-homepage.png)

-And you can also check the created clock endpoint at [http://localhost:8000/clock?tz=America/Montreal](http://localhost:8000/clock?tz=America/Montreal)

-You should get a response like this:
+You can also check the created clock endpoint at [http://localhost:8000/clock?tz=America/Montreal](http://localhost:8000/clock?tz=America/Montreal) and the response should look like this:

 ```json
 {"clock": "2023-12-09T20:55:35.194766-05:00"}
 ```

-Also, as any **FastAPI** apps you have built-in api docs at [http://localhost:8000/docs](http://localhost:8000/docs)
+As any **FastAPI** app you have built-in api docs at [http://localhost:8000/docs](http://localhost:8000/docs)